Marquez Callaway Player Prop Bets for NFL Week 12 | New Orleans vs. Buffalo 11/25/2021

 - Against the Eagles last week, Callaway was targeted four times and racked up 26 yards on one reception while scoring one touchdown.

-- Over his last three games, Callaway racked up six catches on 14 targets and averaged 29.3 receiving yards with three touchdowns.
+- During his last three games, Callaway has racked up 29.3 yards per game with three touchdowns, hauling in six passes on 14 targets.

 Callaway's New Orleans Teammates